iPhone making cell phone networks irrelevant

+I am in awe of the brand power of Apple.
+If you have read this blog for any length of time, you know I am a self-confessed Apple loyalist.
 As you may know by now, Verizon announced that it will start carrying the iPhone 4 next month.
 Verizon finally gets arguably the world’s most popular phone and Apple gets access to “The Network.”
-But does anyone care about phone service providers brands?
+But does anyone care about phone networks?

 What I found so interesting about all of the news and opinions surrounding this news was that the discussion was primarily centered around the iPhone instead of Verizon.
 In recent memory, I do not think that Verizon has ever scheduled a press conference with the magnitude of the one it had yesterday.

 And really if you think about it, this was a press conference about the iPhone not Verizon.
 Verizon is just the new host for the iPhone.
 The phone made the announcement newsworthy and Verizon’s role is simply to support it.